Body

 Overview

-Rhetoric 101, 102, and 105 are all courses or course sequences that fulfill the Composition I requirement, a cornerstone of the General Education curriculum at UIUC.
+Rhetoric 101, 102, and 105 are all courses or course sequences that fulfill the Composition I requirement, a cornerstone of the General Education curriculum at the University of Illinois.
 These courses are designed for first-year students.
 Placement in these courses is determined by student academic information, including ACT English/SAT EBRW scores, high school transcript information, and results from the Rhetoric Placement Questionnaire.
 Students can earn credit for Rhet 105 through AP English exams, IB English Exams, and, as reviewed, courses transferred in from another institution.

 We also offer courses in Advanced Rhetoric and Composition (Rhetoric 233), where students can refine their practice of argumentation and effective use of prose style.